jamestharpe/jamestharpe.com/content/book-bullet-journal-method.md

 * "Perfection is an unnatural and damaging concept" --Ryder Carroll
 * "Wisdom comes from making peace w/ our fallible natures" --Ryder Carroll
+* "Trying to think our way out of situations beyond our control may feel productive, but it's nothing more than a powerful distraction." --Ryder Carroll
+* "The process accounts for the majority of the experience." --Ryder Carroll